-Pyruvate formed from alanine and $2 - \infty$ oxoglutarate forms hydrazone with 2 - 4 dinitrophenyl hydrazine in alkaline medium.
+Pyruvate formed from alanine and 2 - oxoglutarate forms hydrazone with 2 - 4 dinitrophenyl hydrazone in alkaline medium.
 The coloured hydrazone is colorimetrically estimated.

 Extraction

 The enzyme was extracted from the plant material in a similar manner as that for AspAT.